 The cartilage most commonly affected by chondromas is the cricoid cartilage.
 Chondromas cause dyspnea or even dysphagia.

 Capillary-type hemangiomas occur in infants, while cavernous types are common in adults.

 Granular Cell Tumor

-Mostly, it is submucosal and arises from the Schwann cells.
-It can differentiate into malignant tumor.
+These tumors are mostly submucosal and arise from the Schwann cells.
+They can differentiate into malignant tumors.

-Laryngeal cancer is more common in males.
-Its incidence is increasing day by day due to the various risk factors.
-This malignant disease is seen in adult males after 40 years.
+Larynx cancer (better known as laryngeal cancer) is a disease in which cancer cells form in the tissues of the larynx.
+Laryngeal cancer is more common in men than in women.
+The incidence is increasing due to various risk factors.
+This malignant disease is seen in adult males after the age of 40.